gvwilson/thirdbit/unused/voyage/index.md

 short years after the end of Pale rule, many Ruudians wanted the Pale Remainder to know their intentions, just as Ban Jeevan duellists in Ini Bantang and Barra Bantang will announce their intended targets days before a public fight.
-A popular puppeteer of the time who went by the curtain name Arky Barky put on a popular show in which a succession of increasingly feeble characters—from an Uwsian magician (a thinly-veiled mockery of the ambassador, Coronel Nitisza) to a blind, crippled porcupine with a squeaky voice[^porcupine]—slew one Pale Remainder after another in ever-more-improbable ways.
+A puppeteer of the time who went by the curtain name Arky Barky put on a popular show in which a succession of increasingly feeble characters—from an Uwsian magician (a thinly-veiled mockery of the ambassador, Coronel Nitisza) to a blind, crippled porcupine with a squeaky voice[^porcupine]—slew one Pale Remainder after another in ever-more-improbable ways.
 A few die-hard æmott railed against the show as disrespectful of the fallen, but for the most part, Ruudians were in the mood to laugh.

 [^porcupine]: The dim-witted porcupine is still popular in children's shows in Ruuda-in-Ruuda, and still goes by the name Arky Barky.